QM36/test/Letter of recommendation for Meng Qu.md

 she is used to summarizing and sharing.
 During the first month of her employment,
-I found that she had already published two technical summaries on the company's internal communication platform, which are all summarizing during her work.
+I found that she had already published two technical summaries on the company's internal communication platform, that are all summarizing during her work.
 In a later group sharing meeting, she explained her own summary for everyone.

 I am very optimistic about this kind of energetic and thoughtful young girl.
-When she came to work in my team, she contributed her own strength to the team, and every member of the team trust her as a right-hand assistant.
+When she came to work in my team, she contributed her own strength to the team.
+Every member of the team trusts her as a right-hand assistant.
-I hope that she can keep her present condition, develop her potential in the future school and become an excellent engineer.
+I hope that she can keep her present condition, develop her potential in the future school, and become an excellent engineer.
 If you have any questions regarding her or this recommendation, please contact me.